Dolph Ziggler: Ohio Valley Wrestling (2007–2008)

-Repackaging (2008–2010)
+Repackaging as Dolph Ziggler (2008–2010)

 On September 15, 2008, Nemeth re-debuted on Raw (as a heel), introducing himself in a backstage segment under the name "Dolph Ziggler".
 On October 10, Nemeth was suspended for 30 days for a violation of WWE's Wellness Program policy.
 He returned to Raw on November 17 in a backstage segment with Rey Mysterio and Shawn Michaels.
-In his first match on Raw under the Ziggler name, he lost to Batista on the December 1, 2008 episode.
-The following week he got his first victory as Ziggler, by countout, against R-Truth.
+In his first match on Raw under the Ziggler name, he lost to Batista on the December 1, 2008, episode.
+The following week, he got his first victory as Ziggler, by countout, against R-Truth.
 The next week on Raw, he picked up his first televised pinfall victory, when he defeated Charlie Haas.
-Ziggler would compete in the Royal Rumble match at the eponymous event on January 25, 2009, in which he was eliminated by Kane after 21 seconds.

 On April 15, 2009, Ziggler was drafted to the SmackDown brand as part of the 2009 Supplemental Draft.
 He made his debut on the April 17 episode of SmackDown, defeating United States Champion, Montel Vontavious Porter (MVP) in a non-title match, and, as a result, the following week he demanded a match for the championship.
 On the May 1 episode of SmackDown, however, he failed to win the championship, after he was pinned by MVP.
 Ziggler then started a rivalry with The Great Khali, losing to him by disqualification after attacking Khali with a steel chair.
 As a result, Khali began coming out to the ring during and after Ziggler's matches, in attempt to gain revenge and to stop Ziggler from cheating.
 Over the next few weeks, Ziggler would defeat Khali by countout and disqualification after making it look like Khali had struck him with a steel chair.
 At The Bash pay-per-view on June 28, Ziggler defeated Khali in a No Disqualification match by pinfall, after Kane interfered and attacked Khali.